GENERAL TERMS AND CONDITIONS

 Initial deliveries are only made on COD or prepayments.

-a) The price is EXW FCA Elmshorn (Incoterms 2020) from the place of business of the Seller or directly from the delivery warehouse Elmshorn or the seat of the sub-supplier plus any value-added tax, unless individually otherwise agreed in writing.
+a) The price is EXW Elmshorn (Incoterms 2020) from the place of business of the Seller or directly from the delivery warehouse Elmshorn or the seat of the sub-supplier plus any value-added tax, unless individually otherwise agreed in writing.
 Not included in the price are postage charges or tolls as well as other taxes and fees of public or private third parties.
 The same applies to freight costs, unless otherwise expressly agreed.
-Insurance costs, are only included in the price indicated, if transport insurance according to item 5 has been taken out.
-The corresponding costs will be invoiced separately.
+Insurance costs are not included in the price indicated, see point 5.

 c) For sales on call-off, the Seller is bound to the confirmed price for a period of three months from the date of the order confirmation.
 The Seller is entitled to charge the prices applicable at the time of the call-off, for calling off goods after the expiry of this period.